Sexual Wiring of Women's Breasts

-The function of the breast in sexual behavior is sometimes attributed to face-to-face copulation that is unusual among mammals.
+The function of the breast in sexual behavior is sometimes attributed to face-to-face copulation which is unusual among mammals.
 If the breast is already used for mother-infant bonding, the argument goes, then it is a small step for it to be used in facilitating bonding between lovers.
-After all, it is in easy reach.
+After all, it is within easy reach.

 The stimulation of the nipple during breastfeeding increases the amount of the hormone oxytocin that circulates.
 Oxytocin is often referred to as the “cuddling hormone” because it is released by male and female mammals during close social encounters of various kinds (5).

 In addition to its general social effects, whereby a mother feels closeness to the baby she is feeding (and vice versa), there are other more specialized functions of oxytocin.
 One is that milk flows, a reflex known as the “milk let-down response” familiar to mothers and dairy farmers alike.

 Another is sexual arousal and orgasm.
 Some women experience intense pleasure, even orgasm, from breastfeeding.
 This phenomenon was long written off as a mere oddity but neuroscientists are beginning to understand why it happens.

 The great complexity of the female sexual response may be attributable to the fact that there is not one, but three sensory maps in the parietal cortex that light up in functional MRI images when the genitals are (self) stimulated.
 One represents the clitoris, another the vagina, and the third represents the cervix.